Relintai/pandemonium_engine_docs/usage/export/changing_application_icon_for_windows.md

 Changing the file icon
 ----------------------

-In Godot 3.5 and later, you can change the file icon without external tools using `godoticon ( https://github.com/pkowal1982/godoticon )`.
+In Pandemonium 3.5 and later, you can change the file icon without external tools using `pandemoniumicon ( https://github.com/pkowal1982/pandemoniumicon )`.
 Changing the file icon this way should work for executables containing an embedded PCK.

 Warning:

-    There are `known issues ( https://github.com/godotengine/godot/issues/33466 )`
+    There are `known issues ( https://github.com/pandemoniumengine/pandemonium/issues/33466 )`
     when changing the application icon in executables that embed a PCK file.
     It's recommended to avoid using rcedit for now if you choose to enable the **Embed Pck** option for your Windows export preset in the Export dialog.